dotnet/try/README.md

 - [dotnet try global tool](https://www.nuget.org/packages/dotnet-try/)

 `dotnet tool install --global dotnet-try --version 1.0.19264.11`

+Updating to the latest version of the tool is easy just run the command below

+`dotnet tool update -g dotnet-try`

 Once you have successfully installed `dotnet try` global tool, enter the command `dotnet try -h` you will see a list of commands: